MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/logical-definitions.md

 }
 ```

-Define a purpose object and apply the traits `means.relationship.verbPhras` and `means.relationship.inverseVerbPhrase`:
+Here we create a purpose object and apply the traits `means.relationship.verbPhras` and `means.relationship.inverseVerbPhrase`:

 ```json
 {